Magnolia Chicken Timplados Hotshots: Purefoods Tender Juicy Hotdogs (1994–1996)

 For the 1994 All-Filipino Conference, the team drafted three rookies – Rey Evangelista, Vince Hizon, and Peter Naron.
 The Stars also added another rookie in Richie Ticzon whom they acquired through a draft-day trade that sent veteran point guard Pumaren and Lago to Pepsi Mega.
 To add experience to the roster, Coney Island traded incoming sophomore Cheng to Ginebra for veteran Manny Victorino and acquired 1992 Rookie of the Year Bong Ravena from San Miguel in exchange for Kevin Ramas.
 The league gave an incentive to the champion of the said conference to have the honor of representing the country in the 1994 Asian Games in Hiroshima, Japan.
 But Coney Island lost in six games to San Miguel for the All-Filipino Cup title, thus forfeiting the opportunity.
-Nonetheless, when the Beermen line-up was decimated with several injuries to their key players, they had to reinforce with Purefoods' Patrimonio, Codiñera, and rookie Rey Evangelista.
+Nonetheless, when the Beermen line-up was decimated with several injuries to their key players, they had to reinforce with Purefoods' Patrimonio, Codiñera, and Evangelista.
 Johnny Abarrientos of Alaska was also included in the team that placed fourth in the Asian Games.

 In the Commissioner's Cup, with Kenny Redfield as import, Purefoods won the title in a hard-fought series against the formidable Alaska Milkmen.
 Patrimonio won the Best Player of the Conference award, becoming only the second player (after teammate Jerry Codiñera who won it previously in the All-Filipino Cup) in PBA history to win the citation.
 Their reinforcement, Redfield took home the Best Import of the conference honors.
 It was also during this tournament that he was dubbed "Triple-Double Artist" by the media, as a testament to his all-around skills.

 Patrimonio won his second consecutive MVP and third overall.
 Evangelista was a prime candidate to win the Rookie of the Year award but lost to Swift's Boybits Victoria.
 Another disappointment for Evangelista was that he was not included in the All-Defensive Team, contrary to what was expected by most, especially the Purefoods fans.

 In 1995, Purefoods failed to enter the championship of the three conferences allotted, showing only two fourth-place finishes in the All-Filipino and the Commissioner's Cup.
-It was the first time in the team's eight-year history that they failed to make it to the All-Filipino Finals.
+It was the first time in the team's eight-year history that they failed to make it to the All-Filipino finals.
 It was also the first time that they didn't make any finals appearance in a single season.

 During the offseason, Purefoods retooled its lineup by drafting Rodney Santos and reacquiring former Purefoods players Pumaren and Tanuan through trades conducted with Pepsi and Sta.
 Lucia respectively.

 The TJ Hotdogs met Alaska in the finals of the All-Filipino Conference in 1996 PBA season but was defeated in five games by the eventual grand slam winning Milkmen.

 In the Governors' Cup, Purefoods struggled as they fielded in several imports in hopes of reversing their misfortunes.
 After the season, Reyes left the Purefoods team to become the head coach of Sta.
 Lucia Realty.